anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - N/A
    * - ra2.app.017
      - CNF resiliency (node drain)
      - The CNF must not lose data.
-It must continue to run and its readiness probe outcome must be Success, even in the event of a node drain and consequent rescheduling.
+It must continue to run, and its readiness probe outcome must be Success, even in the event of a node drain and consequent rescheduling.
      - :cite:t:`cnti-testsuite-node_drain`
      - N/A
    * - ra2.app.018
      - CNF resiliency (network latency)
      - The CNF must not lose data.
-It must continue to run and its readiness probe outcome must be Success, even if network latency of up to 2000 ms occurs.
+It must continue to run, and its readiness probe outcome must be Success, even if network latency of up to 2000 ms occurs.
      - :cite:t:`cnti-testsuite-pod_network_latency`
      - N/A
    * - ra2.app.019
      - CNF resiliency (pod delete)
      - The CNF must not lose data.
-It must continue to run and its readiness probe outcome must be Success, even if a pod delete occurs.
+It must continue to run, and its readiness probe outcome must be Success, even if a pod delete occurs.
      - :cite:t:`cnti-testsuite-disk_fill`
      - N/A
    * - ra2.app.020
      - CNF resiliency (pod memory hog)
      - The CNF must not lose data.
-It must continue to run and its readiness probe outcome must be Success, even if a pod memory hog occurs.
+It must continue to run, and its readiness probe outcome must be Success, even if a pod memory hog occurs.
      - :cite:t:`cnti-testsuite-pod_memory_hog`
      - N/A
    * - ra2.app.021
      - CNF resiliency (pod I/O stress)
      - The CNF must not lose data.
-It must continue to run and its readiness probe outcome must be Success, even if pod I/O stress occurs.
+It must continue to run, and its readiness probe outcome must be Success, even if pod I/O stress occurs.
      - :cite:t:`cnti-testsuite-pod_io_stress`
      - N/A
    * - ra2.app.022
      - CNF resiliency (pod network corruption)
      - The CNF must not lose data.
-It must continue to run and its readiness probe outcome must be Success, even if pod network corruption occurs.
+It must continue to run, and its readiness probe outcome must be Success, even if pod network corruption occurs.
      - :cite:t:`cnti-testsuite-pod_network_corruption`
      - N/A
    * - ra2.app.023
      - CNF resiliency (pod network duplication)
      - The CNF must not lose data.
-It must continue to run and its readiness probe outcome must be Success, even if a pod network duplication occurs.
+It must continue to run, and its readiness probe outcome must be Success, even if a pod network duplication occurs.
      - :cite:t:`cnti-testsuite-pod_network_duplication`
      - N/A
    * - ra2.app.024
      - CNF resiliency (pod DNS error)
      - The CNF must not lose data.
-It must continue to run and its readiness probe outcome must be Success, even if a pod DNS error occurs.
+It must continue to run, and its readiness probe outcome must be Success, even if a pod DNS error occurs.
      -
      - N/A